Physical Commonsense Reasoning for Lower-Resourced Languages and Dialects: a Study on Basque: Discussion

 \section{Discussion}

 In this section, we focus on more fine-grained results, as the three metrics have been specifically computed for the different types of implausible stories (order and cloze).
-The aim of this analysis is to identify any possible biases that the models could have towards implausible story types.
+This analysis aims to identify any possible biases that the models could have towards implausible story types.

 The results for all three metrics, as well as for the different types of implausible stories, are presented in Table \ref{tab:results_detail}.
 The main finding indicates that order implausible stories consistently yield lower scores than cloze implausible stories across all metrics, models, and languages.
 This pattern suggests that the models exhibit stronger reasoning capabilities when confronted with a conflicting sentence within a narrative sequence, compared to cases where implausibility arises solely from the reordering of sentences.
 These results are consistent with the findings reported by \citet{pensa2024gita4calamita}.